thalescomp/Project-Descriptions-for-Review/DevOps/P0_Improvement_Plan.md

 #### How to Submit your Project

 * Your submission will be reviewed using this rubric (ADD LINK).
-Please go throug the rubric carefully.
+Please go through the rubric carefully.
 * When you are confident that your project will meet all the required specifications in the rubric, you can submit the document at this link (ADD LINK).